EXETER CONSORTIUM | SCHOOLS' ALLIANCE | DEVON

 Successful candidates are greeted with a Welcome Pack which helps them through the preparations required to start the course.
 We pride ourselves on communicating regularly with successful candidates so that they feel like part of the Exeter Consortium community.

-Applicants are encouraged to make contact with the office by phone or email and are welcome to chat informally with an adviser before submitting an application.
+Applicants are encouraged to make contact with the office by phone or email and are welcome to chat informally with a member of our team before submitting an application.
 We are committed to making interviews as stress-free as possible - recognising how challenging they can be!
 We find that candidates do really enjoy our interviews, finding out more about us and our programmes.
 All candidates are offered feedback as soon as possible following the interview.

 Who will conduct the interviews?